trilitech/development-tools-compatibility-etherlink/metamask/README.md

 1. Click on the `Connect wallet` button
 2. Click on the `increment` drop down
 3. Click on the `write` button and accept the transaction

+## 4. Metamask handle failed transactions

+Here, the goal is to test that Metamask handle correctly a transaction that will fail.

+In order to have a failed transaction in Metamask, you can call the method `setIsMeReverting()` from the contract `RevertTransaction.sol` deployed on the explorer.
+If you don't want to deploy one, [here](https://testnet-explorer.etherlink.com/address/0xD8ac6B38fC96493053Bb61C5426994fE186e1e52?tab=write_contract) is one!

+You need to do the same steps as for the point 3. above on this contract.
+The transaction will failed, then you can send to youtself some tokens to be sure that the transaction and Metamask are ok after a transaction is failed.